-If the email has been forwarded and features ARC authentication, you can also check the ARC-Authentication-Results field to see if the original message passed SPF, DKIM, and DMARC.
+If the email has been forwarded and features ARC authentication(new window), you can also check the ARC-Authentication-Results field to see if the original message passed SPF, DKIM, and DMARC.

 By using the above methods, you should be able to identify if a message has been spoofed.

 You can fall victim to email spoofing in two ways: